post04/server-guard/README.md

 # server-guard
  A discord server guard which uses emojis and bot detection (WIP)

+# features
+- bot detection system
+- custom captcha system
+    This captcha system is like no other containing an emoji captcha, it uses images of emojis and requires a user to react with the emoji shown in the image to verify themselves.\
+    This captcha system uses an algorithm coded by my friend HelloThere#1337 on discord to warp images and add random lines along with random pixel changes to the image, this is to make the image harder to solve with basic OCR.

 # Config options
 - SusLevel: how many checks the account has to fail before being served a punishment.
 Low is 1 max is 3.
 - Punishment: the punishment served to the user on failing captcha of failing bot checks.
 This can be either "kick" or "ban".